Walking Tour

 1949

-We begin our tour with this aerial view of Dawson Creek from 1949, and another taken from the same angle today.
+We begin our tour with this aerial view of Dawson Creek taken in 1949, alongside another taken from the same angle today.

 Dawson Creek was founded in 1931, which is fairly late as far as Canadian towns go.
 Yet it grew and matured very quickly.
-This historic photo was taken less than 20 years later, and we can already see that the downtown had filled out much of the space it occupies today.
+This historic photo was taken less than 20 years after its founding, and we can already see that Dawson Creek's downtown had filled out much of the space it occupies today.
 It has continued to grow and develop since that time, though most of that development has spread out to the suburbs.

 * * *